opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 	}

-**5. Estimate pose using PnP + Ransac**
+**5. Pose estimation using PnP + Ransac**

-With the 2D and 3D correspondences we have to apply the PnP algorithm using :calib3d:`solvePnPRansac() <solvepnpransac>` function in order to estimate the camera pose.
-The reason why we have to use :calib3d:`solvePnPRansac() <solvepnpransac>` instead of :calib3d:`solvePnP() <solvepnp>` is due to the fact that after the matching not all the found correspondences are correct and may be there are bad correspondences or also called *outliers*.
+Once with the 2D and 3D correspondences we have to apply the PnP algorithm using :calib3d:`solvePnPRansac <solvepnpransac>` function in order to estimate the camera pose.
+The reason why we have to use :calib3d:`solvePnPRansac <solvepnpransac>` instead of :calib3d:`solvePnP <solvepnp>` is due to the fact that after the matching not all the found correspondences are correct and, as like as not, there are false correspondences or also called *outliers*.
 The `Random Sample Consensus <http://en.wikipedia.org/wiki/RANSAC>`_ or *Ransac* is a non-deterministic iterative method which estimate parameters of a mathematical model from observed data producing an aproximate result as the number of iterations increase.
-After appyling *Ransac* all these *outliers* will be eliminated to then estimate the camera pose with a certain probability.
+After appyling *Ransac* all the *outliers* will be eliminated to then estimate the camera pose with a certain probability to obtain a good solution.

 For the camera pose estimation I have implemented a *class* **PnPProblem**.
 This *class* has 4 atributes: a given calibration matrix, the rotation matrix, the translation matrix and the rotation-translation matrix.
-To declare it we need the intrinsic calibration parameters of the camera which you will use to estimate the pose.
-To obtain these parameters you can check :ref:`CameraCalibrationSquareChessBoardTutorial` and :ref:`cameraCalibrationOpenCV` tutorials.
+The intrinsic calibration parameters of the camera which you are using to estimate the pose are necessary.
+In order to obtain the parameters you can check :ref:`CameraCalibrationSquareChessBoardTutorial` and :ref:`cameraCalibrationOpenCV` tutorials.

 The following code is how to declare the *PnPProblem class* in the main program: